 January-February: Renewable schools will work with the sponsor for statutory updates and modifications to the contract.
 Timelines will be communicated with a goal of having the contract renewed by April of the expiration year officially by both boards explaining the need to go over contract submissions and review the rubrics together.
 Coordinators will independently complete rubrics for each contract and then meet to discuss and complete a combined rubric (attached).

-June of Contract Expiration: Approved contract sent to ODE
+By June of Contract Expiration: Approved contract sent to ODE within ten business days of execution

 Community School Renewal Protocol